Orphan pages are pretty much invisible to search engines and visitors.

 - You recently changed the URL of a page (e.g. from example.com/about to example.com/about-us) and didn’t set up a redirect from the old URL to the new one.

-- Someone linked to a page on your website that doesn’t exist anymore (e.g. they linked to example.com/blue-widgets but that page was deleted or renamed).
+- Someone linked to a page on your website that doesn’t exist anymore (e.g. they linked to example.com/blue-widgets but it was deleted or renamed).

 - You just changed your site design and the links are pointing to pages that don’t exist anymore.